osrf/gazebo_tutorials/guided_a/tutorial5.md

 1. If you've been following the tutorials, you should now be at `gazebo9`.

-1. It was mentioned earlier that different Gazebo releases live in different branches.
+1. It was mentioned earlier that different Gazebo-classic releases live in different branches.

  1. If you're fixing a bug on an existing release, you'll want to start